vkoves/vkoves.github.io/README.md

 My personal website, used for everything from showcasing work to prototyping and messing around with HTML.
 Have suggestions or feedback?
 Open an issue.

+## Prerequisites

+Since this is a Jekyll based site, your system should have Rails intalled (see `Gemfile` for the specific version), including bundler (installed via `gem install bundler`).

+If you don't have Ruby, you can install Ruby using [RVM](https://rvm.io/), which lets you use any number of Ruby versions on one machine.

 ## Running

 This project uses [Jekyll]([Jekyll](https://jekyllrb.com/)), so to run it